List of Valvrave the Liberator characters: Kyūma Inuzuka

 Kyūma Inuzuka (犬塚 キューマ, Inuzuka Kyūma) is a high school senior and a very dependable upperclassman for Haruto and his classmates.
 He is constantly thinking about ways to make money and hopes to become a very rich man in the future.
 Kyuma is one of Haruto's friends at school and one of the first to witness Haruto's power.
 After learning of Aina's death, he becomes a Valvrave pilot in order to avenge her.
 Later on, he dies by sacrificing himself to protect the escaping students during the massacre, even though they called him and his comrades monsters and tried to kill them.
-He is voiced by Yūki Ono in Japanese.
+He is voiced by Yūki Ono in Japanese and by J. Michael Tatum in English.

 Aina Sakurai

 Aina Sakurai (櫻井 アイナ, Sakurai Aina) is a very caring but extremely shy freshman at Sakimori Academy.
 She is able to connect with Saki, despite the latter normally isolating herself from the other students.
 Aina is another friend of Haruto's and one of the first to learn about his power.
 She is killed in the cross fire between Q-vier and L-elf, while hiding in the Valvrave hangar.
-She is voiced by Ai Kayano in Japanese.
+She is voiced by Ai Kayano in Japanese and by Alexis Tipton in English.

 Marie Nobi

 Marie Nobi (野火 マリエ, Nobi Marie) is Shoko's best friend.
 Contrary to her childish appearance, Marie is very emotionally mature and is never afraid of letting others know her opinions.
 She suffers from amnesia and has no recall of any memories beyond two years in the past.
 Her amnesia is the direct result of the Pino AI consuming the Runes of her memories during the early stages of Project VVV where she had been used as a test pilot for the Valvrave I. Marie's Runes are capable of greatly amplifying the Valvrave I's abilities.
 She eventually dies after using too much Runes when using Valvrave I during a battle.
-She is voiced by Misato Fukuen in Japanese.
+She is voiced by Misato Fukuen in Japanese and by Laura Bailey in English.

 Yusuke Otamaya

 Yusuke Otamaya (霊屋 ユウスケ, Otamaya Yūsuke) is the leader of the Boys' Cultural Club.
 He is extremely knowledgeable about the mechanics of machines and physics making others consider him a bit of a nerd.
 He and Raizo work together to fix the climate controls in Module 77.
-He is voiced by Hiroyuki Yoshino in Japanese.
+He is voiced by Hiroyuki Yoshino in Japanese and by Spike Spencer in English.